dart-lang/site-www/src/_articles/libraries/creating-streams.md

 }
 {% endprettify %}

+{% comment %}
-**[PENDING: show code that uses it, so we have some context for the mention of StreamSubscription?]**
+[PENDING: show code that uses it, so we have some context for the mention of StreamSubscription?]
+{% endcomment %}

 This function returns a `Stream`.
 When that stream is listened to, the body starts running.